-Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a TCP connection.
+Resource Requirements: A Test Generator tool capable of producing iSCSI PDUs and transporting them over a

-Discussion: The ExpStatSN field is valid only of the Login request restarts a connection, in which case the TSIH is not zero.
+Discussion: The ExpStatSN field is valid only if the Login request restarts a connection, in which case the TSIH is not zero.
 Otherwise this field is reserved.